-As soil support plant life it also support animal life because plants are the source of foods to animals and this is most for herbivores.
+As soil supports plant life it also supports animal life because plants are the source of food for animals and this is mostly for herbivores.

-In the soil there are some animals living there example burrowing animals like rodents, earthworms and termites
+In the soil, some animals are living there example burrowing animals like rodents, earthworms, and termites

 Provide sites for agricultural activities

-The fertile soil promotes agriculture activities, both animal husbandry and crop cultivation.
+The fertile soil promotes agricultural activities, both animal husbandry, and crop cultivation.

 This is because soil supports the growth of pasture for animals.